 Aequitas is unable to implement many of the recommendations (for example, those aimed at manufacturers encouraging distributors to switch to sustainable products, which is not applicable to the services Aequitas offers).
-However, alongside championing environmental causes, Aequitas can implement a set of practices that are both environmentally and business-friendly.
+However, on a smaller scale, However, alongside championing environmental causes, Aequitas can implement a set of practices that are both environmentally and business-friendly.